-4.3 SIGNS OF SAFETY ASSESSMENT AND PLANNING FRAMEWORKS
+4.3 SIGNS OF SAFETY ASSESSMENT AND PLANNING FRAMEWORK

-What is a signs of safety (SoS) framework?
+What is a Signs of Safety (SoS) framework?

-The Department uses what they call the signs of safety framework to help share information, make assessment and plan for you and your family.
+The Department uses what they call the Signs of Safety framework to help share information, make assessment, and plan for you and your family.
 'Signs of Safety' is a process for the Department to engage with you, and plan together what needs to happen for your child to be safe enough to stay in your care or come home to you.
-The Department will have signs of safety meetings where everyone discusses what the worries are, what is going well, and what needs to happen.
+The Department will have Signs of Safety meetings where everyone discusses what the worries are, what is going well, and what needs to happen.
 The meetings involve your Department workers, family members, support people, other services, you or anyone who is involved and can contribute to the discussion.
 Sometimes your child will be included if it is suitable, they are old enough and they want to.

 Signs of safety meetings can be used throughout all stages of the Department's work with your family.
-If your child has been placed in care and you haven't had a signs of safety meeting, request one from your case worker.
+If your child has been placed in care and you haven't had a signs of safety meeting, request one from your case manager.
 It is especially a good idea to request one if something significant has changed in your life that could make a difference to the planning.